Credits Unless otherwise noted, HSS courses with the prefixes HUM and SS carry three credits and courses with the prefix HTA carry two credits.

 Students are expected to be punctual.
 Late students may be refused entry to a class.
 Chronic, unexcused lateness may result in a reduction of the final grade or in failure.

 The Faculty of Humanities and Social Sciences expects all students to demonstrate the highest levels of academic integrity.
 Violations of academic integrity have consequences, including, but not limited to, failure for the course.
-Further information concerning the policy on academic integrity is available from the dean’s office.
+The Dean of the student's school will be notified.
+See more information or a paper copy of the policy may be obtained from the HSS dean’s office.

 Students are expected to conduct themselves in accordance with the guidelines in the Code of Conduct.